NillsF/kubernetes-the-hard-way/docs/03-compute-resources.md

 ### Verification

-List the compute instances in your default compute zone:
+List the compute instances in your resource group:

 ```
 az vm list --output table